Browser Domains Device Network Events

 | summarize count() by RemoteUrl, VT_domain

-This query is designed to identify network events involving specific browser domains that are considered indicators of compromise (IOCs).
-Here's a breakdown of what the query does:
+This query is designed to identify network events involving specific domains listed in an external CSV file.
+Here's a simple breakdown of what it does:

-3. Filter Network Events: It searches through DeviceNetworkEvents to find events from the last 90 days where the RemoteUrl (the domain accessed) matches any domain in the list from the CSV file.
+Filter Network Events: It examines device network events from the last 90 days to find any events where the remote URL matches one of the domains from the list.

-4. Add VirusTotal Links: For each matching event, it creates a link to the VirusTotal website for further investigation of the domain.
+VirusTotal Links: For each matching event, it creates a link to VirusTotal for the domain, which can be used for further investigation.

-6. Post-Analysis Action: The comment suggests downloading the CSV file after analysis, uploading it to Microsoft Defender for Endpoint (MDE) to block the identified domains, and removing any domains that are found to be legitimate.
+Next Steps: After analyzing the results, it suggests visiting the GitHub repository to download the CSV file and consider uploading it to Microsoft Defender for Endpoint (MDE) to block the identified domains, while ensuring to remove any domains that are legitimate and not a threat.

 Details